Neptune Blog

 The score looks great, but there’s a problem.
 The sets P and S are highly imbalanced, and the model did a poor job predicting this.

-The recall is calculated for each class present in the data (like in binary classification) while the arithmetic mean of the recalls is taken.
+The recall is calculated for each class present in the data (like in binary classification), and balanced accuracy is a result ofthe arithmetic mean of the recalls..

 In calculating recall, the formula is: